flokleiser/nextjs-flo/To-Do.md

 - [ ] Subnavbar background color
 - [ ] Only show search results on typing

+- [ ] Better wavy thing for showSubNavbar

 ## GLTFLoader
 - [ ] Figure out how to animate uv mesh